 AREA: Given your title, your focus is Europe.
 Are you a global company at this point, or are there certain geographies that you’re focused on?

 Mathieu: We’re becoming more global.
 I’m the Managing Director of Taqtile Europe based in Paris and we have representation in Sydney, Australia that provides coverage for key markets in AsiaPac, and then of course we’re all over North America, which is where our company is headquartered.

 AREA: We’re at the start of a new year.
 What can people expect from Taqtile over the next 12 months or so?

 Mathieu: Taqtile has a lot of great things coming in 2020.
-We will be launching 2.0 of Manifest, which will be deployed in the app stores.
-Manifest 2.0 will allow for our customers to utilize our new Expert Connect and Working Together features.
-Manifest 2.0 will enable our customers to expand their Manifest production deployments, and further their expert training, maintenance and safety measures.
+We will be launching a new product that will enable our customers to expand their Manifest production deployments, and further their expert training, maintenance and safety measures.
 Additionally, we are continuing our work on leveraging the power of spatial computing, so that we can walk into any environment and Manifest will know what machine A is, what machine B is, what machine C is, and be able to leverage the capabilities of this next generation of machines.
 Taqitle has a lot of great things coming, and we are excited to show them all to you soon.

 AREA: Tell us why you joined the AREA and what you hope to get from being a member.